CSS Alabama's Eastern Atlantic Expeditionary Raid

 The CSS Alabama's Eastern Atlantic Expeditionary Raid commenced shortly after the ship left Liverpool and was commissioned as the CSS Alabama, a Confederate commerce raider, lasting from August 24, 1862 to about September 30, 1862.
-The primary area of operation during this expeditionary raid, was the Azores west of the African and European continent.
+The primary area of operation during this expeditionary raid, was the Azores west of the African and European continents.

 Raid overview

 On its voyage, CSS Alabama, newly commissioned on August 24, 1862, set sail for the eastern Atlantic Ocean in the area of the Azores, reaching the Western Azores along Pico Island and Faial Island by September 4.
 The following day, Alabama sighted the Ocmulgee, and came in close under the pretense of the United States colors.
 The Ocmulgee, with whales still beside her, was taken with no resistance, and Captain Raphael Semmes waited until the following morning to burn her, not wanting to alert other whalers in the area.

 On September 7, slowly making its way around Flores Island, Sunday muster was held, and Capt.
 Semmes read to the crew the Articles of War.
 The Ocmulgee's prisoners were let off at Lagens on Flores Island, and soon sighted another sail on the horizon.
 This time, it was the British colors hoisted as the Alabama gave chase, and shoots a 32-pounder just over the heads of the crew of the Starlight out of Boston, a fast schooner.
 The Starlight heaves to, and the crew is captured.
 The following morning, Starlight's crew are paroled at Santa Cruz on Flores Island.
 Spotting another sail, CSS Alabama quickly overtakes a Portuguese whaling brig, letting her go.
 But luck returns, and on the afternoon of September 8 the ruse of the U.S. colors is used once again, successfully, to overtake the large whaler Ocean Rover, out of New Bedford, Massachusetts.
 The Ocean Rover is surprised to find that CSS Alabama is merely a "rebel" ship, and not a protecting U.S. privateer, such as Gideon Welles, Secretary of the Navy, had promised the industry.
 The captain and crew are let off in their lifeboats to row the short distance to Flores, for which the Ocean Rover's captain later claimed that Captain Semmes was nothing short of a barbarous rouge.
 That night yet another whaler is sighted, and as dawn breaks, Semmes uses the British colors again, giving equal time for both sets of false colors.
-The Alert (the ship made famous by the American author Richard Henry Dana, Jr.in his memoir Two Years Before the Mast), out of New London, shows no colors, and Semmes orders her to heave to, after demonstrating yet again the Alabama's 32-pounder.
+The Alert (the ship made famous by the American author Richard Henry Dana Jr.in his memoir Two Years Before the Mast), out of New London, shows no colors, and Semmes orders her to heave to, after demonstrating yet again the Alabama's 32-pounder.
 The crew are paroled at Flores, and then Semmes proceeds to light the Atlantic sky with a three-ship torching.